 The peppermint tea is known to worsen the condition of GERD.
-GERD is the gastro-intestinal reflux disease encountered when the acids present in your stomach are frequently thrown back to the esophagus.
-This would cause damage to the delicate lining of the esophagus.
+GERD is the gastro-intestinal reflux disease encountered when the acids present in your stomach are frequently thrown back to the oesophagus.
+This would cause damage to the delicate lining of the oesophagus.

 It could be resulted by the consumption of this tea as it is stated that peppermint tea relaxes the muscle, with this property the muscle of the sphincter would also be relaxed and affected hence causing a hindrance to its function and thereby giving rise to GERD.

 2. Reduction in sugar level

 It is stated that peppermint tea can drop the sugar level in one’s body and interfere with its production.
 It should be avoided by those who have fluctuating or problematic sugar levels.

 3. Unsuitable for infants